Cheeeliy/IRDM_v1/README.md

 # IRDM_v1
-The code for "Imputed-Reconstruction Diffusion Models with Negative Exponential Noise Schedule for Multivariate Time Series Anomaly Detection"
+The code for the paper named "IRDM"

 # Train
 You can train the model